 is_late flag is reset if the shipment is updated with new

 is_late is reset to false, then

 hours_late is reset to NULL.

-is_late property is used when REACT notices a shipment is late, while the Late shipment state is used when a carrier tells Sorted that the shipment is late.
+is_late property is used when Track notices a shipment is late, while the Late shipment state is used when a carrier tells Sorted that the shipment is late.

-To optimise performance, REACT periodically marks old shipments as "non-trackable".
+To optimise performance, Track periodically marks old shipments as "non-trackable".
 The system only performs

 lateness calculations on trackable shipments.